 This article is provided for your informational purposes only.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.

-Life insurance is issued by Equitable Financial Life Insurance Company (Equitable Financial), New York, NY 10104; or by Equitable Financial Life Insurance Company of America (Equitable America), an Arizona Stock Corporation, with main administrative office in Jersey City, NJ.
+Life insurance is issued by Equitable Financial Life Insurance Company (Equitable Financial), New York, NY 10104; or by Equitable Financial Life Insurance Company of America (Equitable America), an Arizona Stock Corporation.
 Equitable America is not licensed to conduct business in New York.)
 It is distributed by Equitable Network, LLC and Equitable Distributors, LLC.
 Variable life insurance is co-distributed by Equitable Advisors, LLC and Equitable Distributors, LLC.
 When sold by New York state-based (i.e., domiciled) Financial Professionals, life insurance is issued by Equitable Financial Life Insurance Company (New York, NY).

 The long-term care services rider is available for an additional charge and does have restrictions and limitations.
 A client may qualify for the insurance but not the rider.
 It is paid as an acceleration of the death benefit.